 What China’s $22b Investment in Rural Broadband Means for Us Americans

 The Chinese government pledged more than 140 billion yuan ($22.05 billion) to a series of rural broadband expansion projects.
-These projects will fill holes in the country’s Swiss cheese-like rural coverage, improve service for rural users who already have coverage, and expand e-commerce.
+China’s investment in rural broadband will fill holes in the country’s Swiss cheese-like rural coverage, improve service for rural users who already have coverage, and expand e-commerce.

 By 2020, the government estimates that these funds will connect an additional 50,000 villages to the country’s mobile broadband networks.
 If it accomplishes this, 98% of China’s rural population (or about 650 million rural dwellers) will have Internet access.